 Having successfully completed this module you will be able to:

-- Having successfully completed this module, you will have a broad overview of the fundamental issues underlying the organisation of Official Statistics and be able to apply this knowledge in discussing the relative merits of alternative approaches.
+- Describe the fundamental issues underlying the organisation of Official Statistics and be able to apply this knowledge in discussing the relative merits of alternative approaches.

 - Overview of the importance of statistics, policy and administrative uses.